 Then find the driver corresponding with your Windows version, then download and install it by following the on-screen instructions.

 Option 2: Automatically update your graphics driver (recommended)

 If you don’t have the time, patience or computer skills to update your audio driver manually, you can, instead, do it automatically with Driver Easy.
-Driver Easy will automatically recognize your system and find the correct drivers for your exact device, and your Windows version, and it will download and install them correctly:
+Driver Easy will automatically recognize your system and find the correct new drivers for your system, and it will download and install them correctly:

 1) Download and install Driver Easy.

 2) Run Driver Easy and click the Scan Now button.
 Driver Easy will then scan your computer and detect any outdated drivers.

 3) Click Update All to automatically download and install the correct version of all the drivers that are missing or out of date on your system.